Blinman: Governance

 Blinman is located within the federal division of Grey, the state electoral district of Stuart and the Pastoral Unincorporated Area of South Australia.
 As of 2019, the community within Blinman received municipal services from a South Australian government agency, the Outback Communities Authority.

 The Aboriginal Regional Authority for the Blinman area is the Adnyamathanha Traditional Lands Association.

+Utilities

+The water delivered by the local municipal water system is considered "non-drinking" water and is not considered suitable for drinking, food preparation, or cleaning teeth.